Andy breaking through late phase awkward stage hair

 Here’s where you start planning your exit strategies and begin to enjoy that mane you’ve spent months cultivating.

 I’ve been growing out my hair for 20 months now and the hellhole of awkward stage hair is becoming a fading memory.
-I’ve been through the thick of it, where things got very messy, and I’m now enjoying my long hair at last.
+I’m now enjoying my long hair at last.

 If your journey is anything like mine, right around the 12-month mark you should be getting through the worst of it and your head no longer looks like watercress growing out of an egg.